Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Multiplying is much faster than adding our result together.
-All forums of adding per amount per dimensional loop can be reduced into simple fast calculations.
+All forums of adding per amount per dimensional loop/sigma can be reduced into simple fast calculations.

 <br /><br />